kanericmaws/cd0385-project-starter/project/submit/project_report.md

 It broke my local environment.
 And I am having trouble with the udacity provided cloude environment.
 It stopped working for the past few weeks and I am trying to run it my own AWS but I have troubles with the kaggle I will try to resolve it but for the mean time the code works more or less.
-So I am just updating the report as above.
+So I am just updating the report as above till I have an env to re-run it again with your recommendations...

 -Thx for your support.